Rick Suder: Business

 In 1988, Suder and business partner Gary Sullivan acquired a 50% stake in the Hader Hardware chain of the Cincinnati metropolitan and Northern Kentucky region.
 In 1993, they acquired the remaining 50%.
 By the time of a 1996 acquisition of the chain, it had 15 locations and 200 employees.

 In 2001, Suder was one of three agents of Worldwide Financial Management Group LLC, which reached a consent decree with the Indiana Securities Divisions following allegations of numerous securities law violations.
 The agents each agreed to become licensed before serving as investment advisers and the LLC, which is a financial advisory service provider to professional athletes, would forgo reinstatement of its investment adviser license for three years.
 At that time he was managing a mortgage company and facilitating smooth immigration for Eastern European athletes into the United States.

 Suder became a professional investment advisor.
 In 2009, he was a named defendant in Predrag Danilović's federal complaint in Danilovic v.
 Worldwide Associates, LLC et al, which was filed February 9, and was also sued by Dejan Bodiroga and Zeljko Rebraca on April 9.
 All three litigants were 1990s NBA draftees from Serbia, with two having playing experience in the National Basketball Association.
 Both suits were for investment fraud.
 Suder claimed that poor investment results were due to the 2008 financial crisis.

 Personal life

-Suder is the grandson of Pete Suder who was a Major League Baseball infielder for the Philadelphia / Kansas City Athletics and is notable for platooning with Nellie Fox as part of a double play record-setting infield.
-His son, Peter, was a Carmel High School Class of 2022 signee for the Bellarmine Knights men's basketball.
+Suder is the grandson of Pete Suder, who was a Major League Baseball infielder for the Philadelphia / Kansas City Athletics and is notable for platooning with Nellie Fox as part of a double play record-setting infield.
+His son, Peter, was a Carmel High School Class of 2022 signee for the Bellarmine Knights men's basketball team.
+Peter was a 2023 ASUN All-Freshman honoree before transferring to the Miami RedHawks men's basketball program and becoming a 2025 first-team Mid-American Conference selection and 2026 Mid-American Conference Men's Basketball Player of the Year.
 Suder has relatives in Yugoslavia.
-By March 2003, he had settled in Indianapolis with his wife, Kim, and 16-months-old daughter, Kaitlyn.
-As of 1 May 2010, Suder was living in Indianapolis suburb Carmel, Indiana.
 His wife's name is Kimberly Ann Suder.
+By March 2003, he had settled in Indianapolis with his wife, Kim, and 16-month-old daughter, Kaitlyn.
+As of 1 May 2010, Suder was living in the Indianapolis suburb of Carmel, Indiana.